nadrino/kotor-walkthrough/kotor2/walkthrough/05_NarShaddaa/01_NarShaddaa.md

   - Why does the Exchange care what happens to this man?
   - I won't let you hurt that man.
 Stand away from him. `a_lightsml()`
 - Kill the thugs
-- Talk to the man `Wrong head with voice...`
+- Talk to the Refugee `Wrong head with voice...`
   - I couldn't stand by and let them hurt you.
 Why were they hunting you?
   - What do you mean?
   - Where can I find Visquis?